top of page

 The expected time commitment of the fellowship supported partnership is the duration of the academic year.

-The Steering Committee of the Joy Zabala Fellowship in Assistive Technology (AT) and Accessible Educational Materials (AEM) is pleased to announce the 2024-25 class of JZ Fellows.
-This is the third cohort of JZ Fellows.
+The Steering Committee of the Joy Zabala Fellowship in Assistive Technology (AT) and Accessible Educational Materials (AEM) would like you to share the final videos for the 2024-25 class of JZ Fellows.
+This was the third cohort of JZ Fellows.
+The fourth year is just getting started so stay tuned for more.

 The 2024-2025 Joy Zabala Fellowship pairs: